fdoyle6/Summer-IDS-Lab/README.md

 ### File Descriptions:
   - udssc_car-with_sensors - the code that the SSC uses in its cars to run experiments, with a few small additions (listed in Arduino_Code_Addition.ino and Pi_Sensor_Script_Addition.py, below) to allow for sensor measurements, relays, and recordings.
-See below for more details.
+The vast majority of this code I did not write, but the original is located in a private repo (that should eventually be made public) [code posted with permission of the owners].
+For more information on what I did specifically, see the projects below.

   - Arduino_Code_Addition.ino - A few lines of code to be added to the Arduino that performs the low level controls for the system so it would record data from the sensors in the car